andreabertanzon/asteroid-shooter/README.md

 # asteroid-shooter
-Simple Asteroid shooter implemented in zig with raylib
+Simple Asteroid shooter implemented in zig with sdl2